mlcommons/mobile_app_open/flutter/documentation/env-setup-windows.md

 * `choco install -y buildifier`
 * clang-format:
   * You can install the whole LLVM package `choco install llvm -y`,
   * Or you can download it separately
   The link can be found at the very bottom of the [LLVM Snapshot Builds page](https://llvm.org/builds/).
   Currently available version is [clang-format-6923b0a7.exe](https://prereleases.llvm.org/win-snapshots/clang-format-6923b0a7.exe).
   Rename downloaded file to clang-format.exe and place it somewhere in your `PATH`.
 * `choco install -y nodejs`
 * `choco install -y dos2unix`
 * `choco install -y markdownlint-cli`
+* `pip install --user yamllint`